uuidjs/uuid/README.md

 import 'react-native-get-random-values';
 import { v4 as uuidv4 } from 'uuid';
 ```

+Note: If you are using Expo, you must be using at least `react-native-get-random-values@1.5.0` and `expo@39.0.0`.

 ### Web Workers / Service Workers (Edge <= 18)